TeachersFirst - Featured Sites: Week of May 24, 2015

 Grades3 to 12

 In the ClassroomInitially, share this site on your interactive whiteboard or projector during your unit on body systems.
 Next set up rotating stations where students could learn about several concepts in a week.
 Create small groups of students to investigate the different categories of the body system and generate a learning station for other students to use.
-Have them use CheckThis, reviewed here, an online, interactive poster creator.
-Have them create a simple infographic sharing their findings using Easel.ly, reviewed here, or Venngage reviewed here.
-They could then create a quiz for station visitors to complete using QuizBean reviewed here.
+Have them use Adobe Spark, reviewed here, an online, interactive poster creator.
+Have them create a simple infographic sharing their findings using Easel.ly, reviewed here.
+They could then create a quiz for station visitors to complete using QuizBean, reviewed here.
 The text portions might be challenging for ESL/ELL and younger students.
-Use Sound Gecko, reviewed here, a text to speech program, that will allow these students to copy and paste the text to follow the text as the article or passage is read to them.
+Use Talk Typer, reviewed here, a text to speech program, that will allow these students to copy and paste the text to follow the text as the article or passage is read to them.

 Grades3 to 5